 Now that everyone has been made aware of trouble with the home, it's time to re-evaluate what is a fair offer.
 The buyer could logically argue that their offer was made and accepted before these flaws were known by either party.
 The fair thing to do would be to bring the home back to that same point of reference.

 If someone values the home enough, they might decide to buy the property as-is.
 Just remember the effective purchase price is the bid placed on the home plus the cost of the needed repairs.
 These costs can sometimes be rolled into the new mortgage.

 Buyers should never pay for a repair until they own the home.
 Deals fall through all the time; do not repair a home that belongs to someone else.

-Walk Away from Deal
+Walk Away From the Deal

 As a final option, it's always possible to just walk away from the home.
 But this is often a difficult decision for buyers that have fallen in love with a house.
-The reason it's hard to walk away is that those feelings are usually emotional - not logical.
+The reason it's hard to walk away is that those feelings are usually emotional, not logical.
 But if the home is in need of expensive repairs, and the seller is not willing to compromise, then walking away might be the least expensive, and best, option.